cam315/otuSummary/README.md

 # otuSummary
 #### R package of 'otuSummary'

-This package contains some functions which summarize the taxonomic composition, diversity at given taxonomic level, the contribution to beta diversity (Bray-Curtis dissimilarity) of the rare and abundant biospheres by using the otu table which was generated either by qiime or mothur.
+This package contains some functions which summarize the taxonomic composition, diversity at given taxonomic level, the contribution to beta diversity (Bray-Curtis dissimilarity) of the rare and abundant biospheres by using the OTU table which was generated either by qiime or mothur.

-Suggestion: please install this package in R>3.5.
+Suggestion: please install this package in R>=3.5.

 ##### How to install this package from github?